Izzi Dame: WWE (2022–present)

+Early beginnings (2022–2024)

 On November 10, 2022, Strefling was announced as having signed with WWE as part of the WWE Performance Center Fall 2022 Rookie Class.
 She made her in-ring debut on the May 19, 2023 NXT live event, losing to Lola Vice.
 On the July 21 episode of NXT Level Up, now under the ring name Izzi Dame, she made her televised in-ring debut losing to Dani Palmer.
 In September, Dame was announced as an entrant in the NXT Women's Breakout Tournament.
 She was defeated in the first round by Kelani Jordan on the October 3 episode of NXT.
 On the November 28 episode of NXT, Dame would defend Kiana James in an argument with Roxanne Perez backstage and shoved Perez which led to Perez striking her and a brawl ensuing.
 At NXT Deadline, she would help James defeat Perez in a Steel Cage match, forming an alliance with James and establishing herself as a heel.
 At NXT Vengeance Day, Dame and James revealed their intentions of targeting Kelani Jordan.
-Dame would pick her first singles win on the February 16, 2024 episode of NXT Level Up by defeating Gigi Dolin with assistance from James.
+Dame would pick her first singles win on the February 16, 2024, episode of NXT Level Up by defeating Gigi Dolin with assistance from James.
 On the February 20 episode of NXT, Dame and James attempted to launch a sneak attack on Jordan but Jordan outsmarted them.
 The following week, Dame helped James defeat Jordan in a singles match.
 On the March 12 episode of NXT, Dame and James defeated Thea Hail and Fallon Henley after Henley replaced Jordan who was found laid out backstage.
 At NXT Stand & Deliver, Dame and James teamed with Jacy Jayne against Henley, Hail, and Jordan in a losing effort.
 In the 2024 WWE Draft, James was drafted to the Raw brand while Dame remained on NXT, thus ending their alliance.